mcvuong/LearningGitHub/README.md

 `001<--100`

 After each String is examined, then the past game board will be cleared (newline will be spammed by **int size**).
 A temporary file (**file temp**) will be created and store the current data.
 Then, the current game board will be printed out in the terminal.

+Additionally, it will be at this part where the game will figure out if a loaded document is a valid game board.

 Variables: